zackstout/beatles-songwriting/README.md

 #### (2) The relative major chorus

-- 🎵 Girl, each key is reinforced by its dominant V7.
+- 🎵 Girl: each key is reinforced by its dominant V7.
 - 🎵 I'm Only Sleeping: uses the bVI of the i, or the IV of the I, as pivot chord, this time.
 - Ex: Cb, between Eb minor and Gb major.
 - (p.
 178) Roxanne, Watching the Detectives